 - ½ cup dark brown sugar

 - Preheat the oven to 350°F. Line an 8 x 8 brownie pan with parchment.

 - Add the flour, cocoa powder and spice mix in a bowl and whisk to combine.

 - Melt the butter in a large pan.

 - Add the chocolate chips and stir until melted over a low heat.

-- Add both sugars and stir well.
+- Add both sugars and stir well until smooth.

-- Remove from the heat and let cool for 5 minutes.
+- Remove from the heat.

 - Add the eggs one at a time whisking well after each addition.